Intelx/jsonrpc2-over-http-flutter/README.md

   1. Decode the request payload to String from (UTF-8) character set.
-  2. Parse the JSON from the String.
+  2. Parse the json from the String.
   3. Using the *jsonRpcExec* method, dispatch the request to an instance of the service class.
-  4. Stringify the (usually, a JSONable object) response.
+  4. Stringify the (usually, a jsonable object) response.
   5. Usually, return the response (in UTF-8).